Anupam Kher: Early life and background

-Anupam Kher was born on 7 March 1955 in Simla, in the Patiala and East Punjab States Union of India (now in Himachal Pradesh) into a Kashmiri Pandit family.
+Anupam Kher was born on 7 March 1955 in Simla, in the ertswhile Patiala and East Punjab States Union of India (now in Himachal Pradesh), into a Kashmiri Pandit family.
 His father, Pushkar Nath Kher was a clerk in the forest department of Himachal Pradesh and his mother, Dulari Kher was a housewife.
 He was educated at D. A. V. School in Shimla.
-He studied economics at Government College, Sanjauli at the Himachal Pradesh University in Shimla, but dropped out to study Indian theatre at Panjab University, Chandigarh.
+He studied economics at Government College, Sanjauli under Himachal Pradesh University, Shimla, but dropped out to study Indian theatre at Panjab University, Chandigarh.

 In 1978, Kher graduated from the National School of Drama (NSD) in New Delhi.
 Some of his early roles were in plays performed at the Himachal Pradesh University.
-He taught drama in Raj Bisaria's Bharatendu Natya Akademi in Lucknow for a small part in his directorial debut movie Sheeshay ka Ghar.
-In his struggling days as an actor in Bombay (present-day Mumbai), he slept on a railway platform for a month.
+He taught drama in Raj Bisaria's Bharatendu Natya Akademi in Lucknow, Uttar Pradesh for a small part in his directorial debut movie Sheeshay ka Ghar.
+In his early struggling days as an actor in Bombay (present-day Mumbai), he reportedly slept on a railway platform for a month.